MicrosoftDocs/windowsserverdocs/WindowsServerDocs/compute/remote-desktop-services/clients/remote-desktop-android.md

    >[!NOTE]
    > If you connect to a PC running Windows 8 or an older version of Windows, the session won't scale correctly.
 Your best bet is to disconnect from the PC, and then reconnect in the orientation you want to use.
 An even better option is to upgrade the PC to at least Windows 8.1.

-   - **Resolution** - Sets the resolution you want to use for all connection types.
+   - **Resolution** - Sets the resolution you want to use for desktop connections globally.
 If you have already set a custom resolution for an individual app or connection, this setting won't change that.
    >[!NOTE]
    >When you change one of the display settings, they only apply to new connections from that point on.
 To see the change in a session you're already connected to disconnect and then connect again.